INNOVATION-ACTIVE BUSINESSES AND COLLABORATION

 |(b) Businesses could identify more than one type of collaboration and they were not required to indicate if the type of collaboration was for innovation or general business purposes. |

-Of all innovation-active businesses, 14% had at least one type of collaborative arrangement during the year ended 30 June 2013.
+Overall, 15% of innovation-active businesses had at least one type of collaborative arrangement during the year ended 30 June 2015.
 Joint marketing or distribution

-The likelihood of a business having any collaborative arrangements increased with each successive employment size range, from 13% of businesses with 0-4 persons employed to 38% of businesses with 200 or more persons employed.
-Although businesses with 0-4 persons employed were most commonly involved in joint marketing or distribution
+The proportion of innovation-active business with any collaborative arrangements increased with each successive employment size range, from 13% of innovation-active businesses with 0-4 persons employed to 28% of innovation-active businesses with 200 or more persons employed.

-Businesses with any innovative activity during 2012-13 were asked to indicate the type and location of the business(es) they collaborated with for the purpose of innovation.
+Businesses with any innovative activity during 2014-15 were asked to indicate the type and location of the business(es) they collaborated with for the purpose of innovation.
 Businesses could select more than one type of organisation and were asked to indicate if that organisation was located within Australia or overseas.
-Overall, clients, customers or buyers
+Overall, suppliers of equipment, materials, components or software

-INNOVATION-ACTIVE BUSINESSES: Collaboration for innovation(a)(b), by location of organisation, by type of organisation collaborated with, 2012-13
+Innovation-active businesses: Collaboration for innovation, by location of organisation, by type of organisation collaborated with(a)(b), 2014-15

 |Clients, customers or buyers |